Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 - Usage of compile-time constants (the `0` in `kubeconfig[0]` in the example).
 - Usage of non-secure deployment parameters (`namespace` value in the example).

-Disallowed expressions:
+Disallowed expressions ONLY for stacks deployments:

 - Usage of secure deployment parameters.
 - For configuration properties that are marked as secret/secure (`kubeConfig` property in the example):
     - Any expression that is not direct access on an ARM resource reference or complicates the analysis.

-The reasoning behind the disallowed expressions is because the "extensions" property will be evaluated by the deployment engine and the evaluation results will be returned in the deployment GET response.
+The reasoning behind the disallowed expressions is because the "extensionConfigs" property will be evaluated by the deployment engine and the evaluation results will be returned in the deployment GET response.
 The stacks service will persist this data long-term and use it for the next stack update or deletion that requires extension resource deletions.
 These constraints will make it required that secret properties ("kubeConfig" in the Kubernetes example) are provided a value in an expected fashion like ARM resource APIs.
 It also prohibits usage of Bicep functions such as `loadFileContent` to inline load secret content.

+The disallowed expressions will only apply to deployments done from a stacks deployment.
+The stacks service already sends an HTTP request header to the deployments service.
+This will be used to enable additional validation in the Deployment engine to enforce these expression rules.
+It will also enable the return of extension configurations in the Deployment GET response for API versions that support it.
+For deployments that are not initiated by the stack service, the configuration portion of the extension details will not be returned, as it will likely contain secrets.
+In order to enforce this rule, if the deployment is made from the stacks service, then a boolean property persisted on the deployment entity or detail in the job metadata will indicate so to drive how extension configurations are persisted on the entity and returned from the GET API.

 Examples of expression allowance for the `kubeConfig` case:

 ```bicep
 @secure()
 param secureParam string